 While the travel industry is growing, the competition is also becoming fiercer.
 More nations are implementing bigger budgets for infrastructure and advertising to draw more foreign money into their countries.
 Travel bloggers are starting

-Thanks goes out to the Generator for assisting with my stay during WTM, the Sabah Tourism Board and everyone who took the time to speak to me and in the process teach me more about the travel industry as a whole.
+Thanks to the Generator and Premier Inn for assisting with my stays during two WTM’s, the Sabah Tourism Board and everyone who took the time to chat with me.